TorkamaniLab/Imputation_Autoencoder/autoencoder_tuning_validation_pytorch/README.md

 ## Train the models

-To run training, just execute the command DSAE_TORCH_ARG.py following the example listed bellow.
+To run training, just execute the script DSAE_TORCH_ARG.py following the example listed bellow.
 For quick testing, only --input, --min_mask, and --max_mask are required (the hyperparameters will then be set to their default values).
 For example:
 ```
 CUDA_VISIBLE_DEVICES=0 python3 DSAE_TORCH_ARG.py --input my_VMV_file.vcf --min_mask 0.8 --max_mask 0.99